National Provincial Championship (2006–present)

-The National Provincial Championship, often simply called the NPC, is an annual round-robin rugby union competition in men's domestic New Zealand rugby.
-First played during the 2006 season, it is the second highest level of competition in New Zealand alongside the Ranfurly Shield.
-It is organised by New Zealand Rugby (NZR) and since 2021, it has been known as the Bunnings NPC after its headline sponsor.
-A concurrent women's tournament is also held, the Farah Palmer Cup.
+The National Provincial Championship (NPC) is an annual, men's round-robin rugby union competition organised by New Zealand Rugby.
+First played in 1976, it is the second highest level of professional rugby in New Zealand.
+The Ranfurly Shield is also played for during the season.
+In 2021, Bunnings became the naming rights sponsor and the competition has been known as the Bunnings NPC since.
+A concurrent women's tournament is also held, called the Farah Palmer Cup.

 Following the 2005 season the league was restructured into a two-tier competition.
-The National Provincial Championship would include professional and semi-professional players, and consist of the top fourteen financial and best performing regional teams.
+The National Provincial Championship would include professional and semi-professional players, and consist of the top fourteen financial and sporting best performing regional teams.
 For sponsorship reasons it was rebranded as the Air New Zealand Cup.
-The remaining teams would form a breakaway amateur competition known as the Heartland Championship.
+The remaining teams would form an amateur competition known as the Heartland Championship.

 Twenty-nine teams have competed since the inception of the competition in 1976.
-Auckland are historically the most successful union with seventeen titles and Canterbury is the most successful team during the professional-era, having won nine from eleven finals.
-Eight other teams have won titles from both periods: Wellington (5), Waikato (3), Otago (2), Tasman (2), Bay of Plenty (1), Counties Manukau (1), Manawatu (1), and Taranaki (1).
+Auckland are historically the most successful union with seventeen titles and Canterbury is the most successful team during the professional era, having won ten from twelve finals.
+Eight other teams have won titles from both periods: Wellington (6), Waikato (3), Otago (2), Taranaki (2), Tasman (2), Bay of Plenty (1), Counties Manukau (1) and Manawatu (1).